vkmb/python-for-mbot/README.md

 3. Open the Arduino Application.
 (If it's already open, you will need to restart it to see changes.)

 4. Click "File-> Examples".
-Here are firmwares for Makeblock's bots in "MakeBlockDrive->Firmware_for_mBlock".
+Here are firmwares for Makeblock's bots in "MakeBlockDrive->Firmware_for_Auriga".

 5. Upload the Firmware to your bot.

+6. To get the lastest firmware, install mBlock5, download mBot extension for mBlock5 and update the firmware.
+At the time of writing this the latest version is  : V09.01.017

 Installation
 -------